sp8cky/Product-Scanner/README.md

 6. [Disclaimer](#disclaimer)

 ## Implemented Features
-- SCAN:
+- SCAN: Scans the barcode of a product.
+- INFO: Shows product info - name, brand, ingredients and associated filters.
-- SCAN-HISTORY:
+- SCAN-HISTORY: Saves all scanned products.
-- SHOPPING-LIST:
+- SHOPPING-LIST: Includes products on the shopping list, products can be added, edited or deleted.
-- FILTER:
+- FILTER: Filters such as vegetarian, nut-free... can be deactivated/activated
-- SETTINGS:
+- SETTINGS: App settings such as language and volume

+All screens have a TTS button so that the screen content is output via voice output.

 ### Project status
 - Still in progress